w1ne/jekyll-now/about.md

 ### About me

-As an R&D engeneer at [ifm ecolink](https://www.ifm.com) I have a lot of experience in the research and design of industry projects based on the core technology of the Industrial IoT, IO-Link.
+As an R&D engineer at [ifm ecolink](https://www.ifm.com) I have a lot of experience in the research and design of industry projects based on the core technology of the Industrial IoT, IO-Link.
 At spare time I do 3d printing, salsa dancing, massage therapy and public speaking.

 ### Contact information